HanCreate/SurvivalProject-Server/README.md

 * Big battle death match isn't working when playing on lower channels.
 * ~~Login, enter a server, leave, try to change a main character.
 A null pointer exception would be thrown.~~

+# 12/05/2017
+* Fixed a bug where the guild points formula was not calculated correctly if there was less than 4 people in a lot of game modes.

 # 11/05/2017
 * Added the @anger chat command.
 It sets the anger limit on and off.
 * The guild points formula is now the correct one.